 Resilient Identifiers for Underserved Populations WG Charter Approved

-I’m pleased to announce that the Charter for the Resilient Identifiers for Underserved Populations work group (RIUP WG) was approved by the Kantara Initiative Leadership Council earlier this week.
-This work group combines the legacy work groups (WGs) from the Identity Ecosystem Steering Group, which was formed in 2011 to provide a trust registry under the White House’s National Strategy for Trusted Identity in Cyberspace and absorbed by Kantara in 2018.
-I was a member of the UX Committee and wrote the User Experience Guidelines and Metrics document for the ID Ecosystem Framework Registry.
+Earlier this week, the Kantara Initiative Leadership Council approved a new Charter for the Resilient Identifiers for Underserved Populations work group (RIUP WG).
+This work group combines two legacy work groups (WGs) from the Identity Ecosystem Steering Group (IDESG).
+IDESG formed in 2011 to provide a trust registry under the White House’s National Strategy for Trusted Identity in Cyberspace and absorbed by Kantara in 2018.
+As a member of the IDESG UX Committee, I wrote the User Experience Guidelines and Metrics document for the ID Ecosystem Framework Registry.

-For the RIUP WG, two groups, Federated Identifiers for a Resilient Ecosystem (FIRE WG) and Healthcare ID Assurance (HIAWG) were combined to address identity assurance concerns for underserved people, who are often referred to as “vulnerable populations” by healthcare sector.
+Under the new charter, two work groups, Federated Identifiers for a Resilient Ecosystem (FIRE WG) and Healthcare ID Assurance (HIAWG) will combine to form the RIUP WG.
+This group will address identity assurance concerns for underserved people, often referred to as “vulnerable populations” by healthcare sector.

 1) WG NAME (and any acronym or abbreviation of the name): Resilient Identifiers for Underserved Populations Work Group (RIUP WG)